 5. Revisions and Errata

 The Blog does advertise various companies, products, and services, either through banner ads or Google Ad programs, and clicking on these links will direct you to the linked sites.
-The Blog has not reviewed all of the sites linked to or from its Internet web site and is not responsible for the contents of any such linked site.
-The inclusion of any inbound or outbound link does not imply endorsement by The Blog of the site.
+The Veterans Law Blog® has not reviewed all of the sites linked to or from its Internet web site and is not responsible for the contents of any such linked site.
+The inclusion of any inbound or outbound link does not imply endorsement by the Veterans Law Blog® .
 Use of any such linked web site is at the user’s own risk.

 8. Governing Law

-Any claim relating to veteranslawblog.org shall be governed by the laws of the State of Texas without regard to its conflict of law provisions.
+Any claim relating to veteranslawblog.org shall be governed by the laws of the State of Arkansas without regard to its conflict of law provisions.

 Before or at the time of collecting personal information, we will identify the purposes for which information is being collected.